gausshuang/first/README.md

 # first

-this is my git project.

-this is my git project.
+this is my git project.I plan to introduce same books about statistics, maths, computer, code, etc.

 ## python